colourOfLooseMetal/yikesOrNah/README.md

 # yikesOrNah
-  customizable profanity/hate speach filter with several levels of checks, built on top of the
+  customizable profanity/hate speech filter with several levels of checks, built on top of the
     <a href="https://github.com/tensorflow/tfjs-models/tree/master/toxicity">
   tensorflow toxicity classifier
   </a>

   # WARNING
-  ## As this project aims to filter language containing hate speach, some files contain examples of extremely explicit hateful langauge
+  ## As this project aims to filter language containing hate speech, some files contain examples of extremely explicit hateful langauge

 The yikes Or Nah module was made with the goal of avoiding false positive matches, it isn't a perfect language filter by any means, but it does a decent job imo